Henry and Hetty vacuum cleaners rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Somerset-based Numatic is most famous for its popular Henry range of smiley-faced vacuums, but it also offers several other vacuum cleaners, including Hetty, George and James.
+Somerset-based Numatic is most famous for its popular Henry range of smiley-faced vacuums, which also now includes Harry, Hetty, George and James.

-Once you've decided whether Numatic is the brand for you, why not read our Numatic vacuum cleaner reviews of some of its popular models.

-While they may all share the same smiley countenance, we've found some models do a better job than others of cleaning your floors.
-In the table below we tell you how Numatic vacuum cleaners tend to perform in our tests, how reliable they are and how much they are liked by their owners according to an annual survey of Numatic vacuum cleaner owners.
-Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
-If you're not yet a member, sign up for a £1 trial to get instant access.
+While they may all share the same smiley countenance, we've found some Numatic models do a better job than others of cleaning your floors.
+In the table below we tell you how Henry and Hetty vacuum cleaners tend to perform in our tests, how reliable they are and how much they are liked by their owners according to our annual owners' survey.

 |Number tested